An Open Table where Love knows no borders

 A sermon on Luke 3:15-17, 21-22 by Nathan Nettleton

-It may seem like a strange place to start, but I want to begin by looking at a couple of things in our readings that seem to suggest that baptism is rather unimportant.
+It may seem like a strange place to start, but I want to begin by looking at a couple of things in our readings that seem to suggest that baptism in water is not very important at all.
 Firstly you will note that John the Baptiser says to the people, “All I do is baptise you with water.
 The one who comes after me will baptise you with the Holy Spirit and fire and he’ll sort out the wheat from the chaff.”
 “All I do is baptise you with water.”
-John is clearly saying that what he does, in baptising people is rather less important in the scheme of things than what Jesus does.
+John is clearly saying that what he does in baptising people is rather less important in the scheme of things than what Jesus does.

-Then in our reading from Acts, Luke says that when the apostles heard that there were a newly converted bunch of Christians in a place called Samaria, a couple of them went down to lay hands on them and pray that they would receive the Holy Spirit, because as it says, “they had only been baptised in the name of the Lord Jesus, and hadn’t received the Holy Spirit yet.”
+Then in our reading from Acts, Luke tells us that when the apostles heard that there were a bunch of newly converted Christians in a place called Samaria, now part of the West Bank Palestinian territory, a couple of them went down to lay hands on them and pray that they would receive the Holy Spirit, because as it says, “they had only been baptised in the name of the Lord Jesus, and hadn’t received the Holy Spirit yet.”
 And sure enough when Peter and John prayed for them the Holy Spirit filled them and they went on from there.

 So why is Luke playing down the importance of baptism?
-Why does he say, “they’d only been baptised, they hadn’t yet received the Spirit, they still needed something that would really change them,”?
+Why does he say, “they’d only been baptised, they hadn’t yet received the Spirit, they still needed something that would really change them”?
 Let’s discuss this for a moment.
 What is Luke saying?
-He’s clearly saying that baptism is not enough, but not enough for what???
-What do you think???
-What is he saying that baptism cannot accomplish???
+He’s clearly saying that baptism is not enough, but not enough for what?
+What is he saying that baptism cannot accomplish?
 Perhaps you know people about whom this could have been written.
-Why do they get baptised if they have not received the Spirit of God???
+Why do they get baptised if they have not received the Spirit of God?

 But having said that baptism is very much secondary to what takes place inside you, it is clear that it is not done away with.
 Even Jesus felt that it was important to get himself baptised.
 And again this baptism is very clearly linked with the receiving of the Holy Spirit.
 We are told that when Jesus had been baptised, the Holy Spirit descended upon him, and a voice from heaven was heard affirming Jesus as God’s son.
 And I am particularly interested in the very next thing that is said.
 It says that then Jesus began his work and that he was about thirty years old.

-There is not only a clear link between baptism and the impact of the Holy Spirit, but there is a clear link between Jesus’ baptism and the beginning of his public work.
+There is not only a clear link between baptism and the impact of the Holy Spirit, but there is a clear link between Jesus’s baptism and the beginning of his public work.
 There is a dramatic change in lifestyle for Jesus from this moment on.
-We have only one incident in Jesus life recorded between his birth and his baptism at age thirty.
-He wasn’t causing any great stir or making the headlines.
-But within a chapter of Luke’s account from this point on, there are crowds following him, he has been attacked by the powers of evil and there has been an attempt to publicly execute him in Nazareth.
-It’s all happening.
+Between his birth and his baptism at age thirty, we have only one incident in Jesus life recorded, the story we heard two weeks ago of his parents losing him in Jerusalem.
+Apart from that, for thirty years he wasn’t causing any great stir or making the headlines.
+But within a chapter of Luke’s account from the point of his baptism, there are crowds following him, he has been attacked by the powers of evil, and there has been an attempt to publicly lynch him in Nazareth.
+All of a sudden, it’s all happening.

-Because you are baptised into the mission of Christ, you have also signed on as a member of God’s mission team, the church.
-That does not mean that you have to be a committed member of a particular local congregation, there are other legitimate ways outside of the organised church that you can be involved with God’s people in God’s mission.
-For most of us though it will mean a commitment to the mission of a particular local congregation.
-The church is nothing if it is not a community of mission.
-A congregation with no involvement in the mission of God beyond its own doors has no right to call itself a church.
-Certainly the church has a mission within its own doors too, but it cannot stop there if we are the community that have followed Jesus through baptism and into mission.
-We have been anointed by the Spirit of God to announce and embody good news of freedom and hope.
+Because you are baptised into the mission of Jesus, you have also signed on as a member of God’s mission team, the church.
+That does not mean that you have to be a committed member of a particular local congregation – there are other legitimate ways outside of the organised church that you can be involved with God’s people in God’s mission – but for most of us, it will mean a commitment to the mission of a particular local congregation.

 0 Comments